Skip to Main Content

 What do I need to do?

-You don’t need to do anything to leave your pot with us.
+You don’t need to do anything.
 But you should log in to your Nest account and check your contact details are up to date, so we can stay in touch about your money.

 Any final contributions will be made into your pot shortly after you get paid for the last time.
 Your employer will let us know that you’ve left.